A Beginners’ Guide to BDSM Wearables: 7 Types You Should Know

 Cuckolding and cuckqueaning[2] scenarios can be simulated using sex toys if you can’t or don’t want to bring a third party into your bedroom.
 Why not use a sex doll or realistic dildo, give it a name, and build a narrative in which one of you is fucking that person?

-[1] Probably never happened, still a concept that many find hot
+[1] This never happened, by the way.
+But it’s still a concept that many find hot

 [2] Scenes in which one partner is “forced” to watch their partner have sex with someone else.
 People are into this for reasons ranging from humiliation and eroticising jealousy through to simple voyeurism